Skip to Main Content

 • School District Public Libraries

-• Special Legislative District Public Libraries
+• Special/Consolidated District Public Libraries

-*Association libraries do not fall under Civil Service Law
+Association libraries do not fall under Civil Service Law.

 What is Civil Service?

-Civil Service governs the hiring, promotion and firing of employees.
+Civil Service governs the hiring, promotion and termination of employees.
 Under New York State Civil Service Law, “appointments and promotions… shall be made according to merit and fitness to be ascertained, as far as practicable, by examination which, as far as practicable, shall be competitive…”

 What is the point of Civil Service?